Tuesday, October 04, 2016

 A closeup of the hardware we used to hang up a DIY sensory swing indoors

-Make sure whatever hardware you use can support the right amount of weight.
+Make sure that whatever hardware you use can support the right amount of weight.
 Especially if you go the eye bolt and carabiner clip route like we did.
 Both our clips and our bolts could each support over 300 lbs or something.

 You'll also want to mount the hanging hardware into a stud or support beam of some kind.
-Obvious, I know, but still important to point out.
+Obvious, I know, but it's still important to point out.

 Another thing to check is that your child will have enough room to swing once it is mounted.
 Make sure your child won't hit any furniture, walls, or even the ceiling while swinging.
+It's important to make sure there is enough clearance.

 After you mount the swing, check that it can support your weight and that it's hooked up properly.
 Check that nothing is twisted, that the clips are fully hooked up and closed, that the swing is the correct height off the ground, etc. I personally always sit in the swings myself first after hanging them up.
 If it can support me, then it can easily support both of my boys.